joeyjurjens/django-es-facets/README.md

 As you can see, the implementation is quite straight forward, you define the doc_type(s) and in this case I also added a default filter, which is a feature from the `DynamicFacetedSearch`.

-#### FacetForm
+#### FacetedSearchForm

-The FacetForm is a very simple subclass of Django's default Form class.
-It has a method `get_es_facets` that returns all `FacetField` on the form, which is then later used within the `ESFacetedSearchView`
+The FacetedSearchForm is a very simple subclass of Django's default Form class.
+It has a method `get_es_facets` that returns all `FacetField` on the form, which is then later used within the `ESFacetedSearchView` to populate the available choices for each `FacetField`

 #### FacetField, TermsFacetField, RangeFacetField & FilterField

-In order to allow users to apply filters, you have to add 'special' fields to your `FacetForm`.
+In order to allow users to apply filters, you have to add 'special' fields to your `FacetedSearchForm`.

 There are two types of fields: